MeowRosya/legion-modules/README.md

 # How to use

-# Don't blindly use this repo.
+### Don't blindly use this repo.
 Use at your own risk!!!

-This is a hub where I keep some some modules for Vanilla OS 2 Orchid.
 If you want to use some of my modules, it could look like this:
 ``` yaml
   - name: installing-drivers # Or another unique name
     type: includes